This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 whole chicken innards removed
+- 1 whole chicken, innards removed

-- 1 lemon cut in half
+- 1 small lemon, cut in half

-- 1 onion cut in half
+- 1 small onion, peeled and cut in half

-- 1 recipe Rotisserie seasoning recipe below
+- 1 recipe Rotisserie seasoning, recipe below

 Rotisserie Seasoning